Pedro António Avondano

 Pedro António Avondano (16 April 1714 - 1782) was a Portuguese composer of Italian parentage.

 Pedro António was born and died in Lisbon.
 His father Pietro Giorgio Avondano of Genoa, was a violinist at the court of João V, one of many Italian musicians at the Portuguese court.

-Pedro António Avondano is mainly noted, like Domenico Scarlatti, for harpsichord sonatas and sacred music.
+Pedro António Avondano is mainly noted, like Domenico Scarlatti, for his harpsichord sonatas and sacred music.